 That big clock in the pool is called a pace clock.
 It’s a tool that swimmers use when training in the pool.
-It’s not just for competitive swimmers but can be useful to all abilities.
+It’s not just for competitive swimmers but can be useful to all abilities even people swimming for triathlon or those just learning front crawl.

-It’s the big clock usually found at one end of a swimming pool.
+The big clock is usually found at one end of a swimming pool.
 It’s not used for telling time of day but is used monitor how long it takes to swim distances and repeats in the pool.

 It does not have a minute and hour hand.
 Instead just one single sided second hand that is usually red on one end and black at the other end.